luiswirth/bsc-thesis/src/matter.typ

 ```

 Furthermore these spanning vectors define a parallelepiped.
-This parallelipied can be used to compute the volume of the simplex, as a
+This parallelepiped can be used to compute the volume of the simplex, as a
 fraction $(n!)^(-1)$ of the volume of the parallelepiped, which is computed as
 the determinant of the spanning vectors in the case $n=N$ and otherwise using
-the square root of the gramian determinant
+the square root of the Gramian determinant
 $sqrt(det(amat(E)^transp amat(E)))$.
 ```rust
 pub fn det(&self) -> f64 {